PLC Aquatic provides springboard diving for fun and fitness for all ages and abilities of the college and wider communities.

 Head Diving Coach / Gold Diving Coach

 Elizabeth is a level 2 diving coach with over 40 years experience.
 Elizabeth began as the Head Coach of Diving at PLC in 2025 after 16 very successful years at St Kevin’s College.
 Elizabeth has an excellent competition record, coaching Firbank Grammar divers to 18 consecutive GSV premierships and leading St. Kevin’s College to 15 APS diving premierships.
 Elizabeth’s divers have won countless State and National medals including gold and she is the current Head Coach for School Sport Victoria.
-Elizabeth is the current Diving Victoria Coach of the Year and a former Diving Australia Coach of the Year.
+Elizabeth is the 2023 Diving Victoria Coach of the Year and a former Diving Australia Coach of the Year.
 Elizabeth is thrilled at the prospect of coming in the new Joan Montgomery Centre.

 Brodie began diving at PLC before moving to St Kevin’s Aquatic Club when he started at St. Kevin's as a student in year 7.
 Brodie became a National level diver and participated in many APS premiership winning teams at St. Kevin’s.
 Brodie is a level 1 coach and has supported divers at all levels.
 Brodie is a university student studying Aviation/Business at Swinburne.